methanoliver/awesome-renpy/README.md

 # Awesome RenPy [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 A curated list of awesome goodies for [RenPy](https://renpy.org/) visual novel engine.
 Originally this started as me dumping my bookmark folder, but since this accrued some interest, I decided to make this more of a thing.
+Things that were obsolete at the time of writing -- which happens relatively often in the RenPy land -- did not make it into this list unless they were otherwise significant or were the only example of their kind.

 Who am I kidding, this will languish in obscurity like every other attempt to produce an index of these things...